upadesh/quicksand/wp-content/themes/quicksand/readme.txt

 = 0.6.0 =
 * LightGallery shows now captions
-* Excerpt-appearence changed
+* excerpt-appearence changed
-* Display Site Title and Tagline fixed
+* display Site Title and Tagline fixed
-* Full-width page has now padding in content
+* full-width page has now padding in content
 * translation for google-fonts-url fixed
-* phpcs errors fixed
+* phpcs output-escaping-errors fixed
 * FontAwesome License fixed
-* Theme-Support for search-form & comment-form removed
+* theme-support for search-form & comment-form removed
-* escaped output
 * enable_count in Quicksand-Widgets fixed
 * removed some theme-tags
 * not singular pages show now the excerpt instead of the full post